 Acorn Squash

-Acorn squash offers several important nutrients including Vitamin C. The squash gets it's name because the shape resembles an acorn - it is just much larger.
+Acorn squash offers several important nutrients, including Vitamin C. The squash gets its name because the shape resembles an acorn - it is just much larger.

 Look for one without any spots or cracks.
-Choose an acorn squash that appears dull in color, and feels heavy.
+Choose an acorn squash that appears dull in color and feels heavy.

-Prepare your acorn squash easily by baking it in the oven.
-Simply preheat the oven to 375 degrees Fahrenheit.
 Next, cut the acorn in half and remove the insides.
-Drizzle some olive oil on the flesh, season with salt and pepper, and bake in a greased casserole dish for 45 minutes or until tender.
+Drizzle olive oil on the flesh, season with salt and pepper, and bake in a greased casserole for 45 minutes or until tender.

 Brussels Sprouts